Chart Color Schemes

 Zetland features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Zetland's dwelling structure, as per the latest Census, consisted of 0.3% houses and 99.6% other dwellings.
-In comparison, Sydney metro had 2.3% houses and 97.7% other dwellings.
-Home ownership in Zetland was at 7.6%, with mortgaged dwellings at 20.2% and rented ones at 72.2%.
-The median monthly mortgage repayment in Zetland was $2,642, lower than Sydney metro's $2,705.
-The median weekly rent in Zetland was $600, higher than Sydney metro's $550.
-Nationally, Zetland's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Zetland's dwelling structure, as per the latest Census, consisted of 0.3% houses and 99.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasted with Sydney metro's 2.3% houses and 97.7% other dwellings.
+Home ownership in Zetland stood at 7.6%, with mortgaged dwellings at 20.2% and rented ones at 72.2%.
+The median monthly mortgage repayment was $2,642, lower than Sydney metro's average of $2,705.
+Median weekly rent in Zetland was $600, higher than Sydney metro's figure of $550.
+Nationally, Zetland's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing